 - Failure to Choose Ideal Team Members: Accountability on your business’s end is the key to success.
 If your business is accountable for the work, the vendor partners will follow through.

 - Failure to Plan: A slow and tedious attitude will inevitably lead to performance issues between a business and vendors.
 You need to build your plans for the future for smooth operations.

 - Failure to Train: Without the right training and knowledge, your employees and vendors won’t be able to work ideally side by side together.
 Businesses need to provide proper training internally and externally.

-- Failure of Proper Compliance: Failure to find proper potential vendors and lack of proper following of compliance can lead to a friction full business relationship.
+- Failure of Proper Compliance: Failure to find proper potential vendors and lack of proper following of compliance can lead to friction full business relationship.